tintincita/FilRougeM2i/README.md

 # Description

-Backend server built with Express, MongoDB designed to work with the frontend application FilRougeM2i - Frontend available at https://github.com/tintincita/FilRougeM2i-Front
+Backend server built with Express and MongoDB designed to work with the frontend application FilRougeM2i - Frontend available at https://github.com/tintincita/FilRougeM2i-Front

 # Usage

-To run the server
+To run the server :

 - Open a terminal at the root of the repository.
 - Run the `'npm i'` command